ypizel/QA-java-diplom-2/README.md

-Here u can see my API tests I made speсially to show my skills.
+Here you can see my API tests that I made espeсially to show my skills.